busstoptaktik/geodesy/ruminations/010-rumination.md

 ## Item 6: Support pipelines of operations

-Coordinate operations can be used to align datasets from different referece frames.
+Coordinate operations can be used to align datasets from different reference frames.
 But often a series of commonly-implemented operations (e.g. operations from the gamut of EPSG Guidance Note 7-2), is needed to implement the alignment between two CRS.
 Also, what comprises an operation is by-and-large arbitrary: A projection operator including false easting and northing yields identical results to a false-origin-free version followed by a linear transformation.

 While ISO-19111 allows operation concatenation, it does so only in cases where intermediate CRS exist for every step.
 This is quite impractical, and we should try to establish a way of more directly supporting operation pipelines.